GuildCrafts/web-development-js/_goals/69-Simple_Book_Store.md

 - [ ] All views are rendered on the server using server-side templates written with [Pug][] or [EJS][]
 - [ ] Web server can be started with the command `npm start`
 - [ ] Test suite can be run with the command `npm test`
-- [ ] All code submissions are peer reviewed via GitHub PR by at least one other member of the team
+- [ ] All features are added as pull requests
-- [ ] Master is always in a stable state (tests passing, site functions)
+- [ ] All pull requests are approved by at least one other member of the team
 - [ ] Variables, functions, files, etc. have appropriate and meaningful names.
 - [ ] Functions are small and serve a single purpose
 - [ ] Code uses a linter and there are no linting errors.